supersimple/drizzle/README.md

 threshold (40ºF).
 You also have the option to set "Winter months", which are months where the system will not run regardless of temperature.

+## You should know...
+I talked about this project at [Lonestar Elixir](https://www.youtube.com/watch?v=qklciKp7sD8) in 2019.

+This repo hasnt been maintained in a while, so some things might not work (I think the darksky API shutdown in 2023, for instance.)

 ## Configuration

 For the system to work properly, you need to export some ENV variables.
 For weather forecasts, set the following: